Summary

 Keep Slides Minimal

-The most common mistake in presentations — AI-generated or otherwise — is putting too much text on each slide.
-Follow these guidelines:
+The most common error in presentations, whether AI-generated or not, is excess text on each slide.
+The following guidelines should be followed:

-- 6 x 6 rule: Maximum 6 bullet points per slide, maximum 6 words per bullet.
+- 6 x 6 rule: A maximum of six bullet points per slide and six words per bullet.

 - One idea per slide.
-If a slide covers two topics, split it into two slides.
+A slide that covers two topics should be split into two slides.

-- Let visuals breathe.
-White space is not wasted space — it is design.
+- Allow visuals to breathe.
+White space is not wasted space; it is design.

 - Use the speaker notes for detail.
-The slide is a visual aid, not a document.
-Put the details in the notes and speak to them.
+A slide is a visual aid, not a document.
+Details should be placed in the notes and spoken aloud.

-Tell Claude this upfront: “Follow the 6×6 rule.
+The principles should be stated to Claude at the outset, for example: “Follow the 6×6 rule.
 Keep slides minimal.
-Put detailed information in the speaker notes, not on the slides.”
+Place detailed information in the speaker notes rather than on the slides.”

-While python-pptx can create basic charts, and Cowork can use PowerPoint’s built-in chart tools, your most important visualizations deserve dedicated attention.
-Consider:
+Although python-pptx can produce basic charts and Cowork can use PowerPoint’s built-in chart tools, the most important visualisations deserve dedicated attention.
+Options include:

-- Creating charts in Excel or Google Sheets first, then pasting them into the deck.
+- Creating charts in Excel or Google Sheets first and then pasting them into the deck.

-matplotliborplotlyto generate chart images, then inserting them into slides. - Using dedicated data visualization tools like Tableau or Power BI for complex dashboards, then screenshotting the relevant views.
+matplotliborplotlyto generate chart images, which are then inserted into slides. - Using dedicated data visualisation tools such as Tableau or Power BI for complex dashboards, with the relevant views captured as screenshots.

-Ask Claude to generate the chart code separately:
+Claude can be asked to generate the chart code separately:

 Generate a matplotlib chart showing our revenue trend: